jdegand/ionic-cat-wiki/README.md

 - [Forums](https://forum.ionicframework.com/t/why-does-the-default-home-page-html-have-2-ion-headers/193703/6) - why does the default home page html have 2 ion headers
 - [Stack Overflow](https://stackoverflow.com/questions/55811502/how-to-set-height-on-ion-img) - how to set height on ion img
 - [Stack Overflow](https://stackoverflow.com/questions/52539823/ionic-components-are-not-destroyed-after-navigation-to-another-page) - ionic components are not destroyed after navigation to another page
+- [Stack Overflow](https://stackoverflow.com/questions/61104129/is-it-necessary-to-unsubscribe-complete-in-a-backend-service-to-prevent-side-eff) - is it necessary to unsubscribe complete in a backend service to prevent side eff